COneal81/COneal81.github.io/_posts/2019-10-28-10_helpful_tips_for_creating_a_sinatra_app.markdown

 **4. Navigation Bar**
        a.
 As I was building my project, I quickly realized that I needed a navigation bar.
 Technically I could put a link on each page, but this would be cumbersome and I would be breaking the rule of DRY (Don’t Repeat Yourself).
-Instead, I placed a navigation bar in the views/ layout file, above the yield, in a div class
+Instead, I placed a navigation bar in the views/ layout file, above the yield, in a div class.
 This will help when testing your app in shotgun.

 **5. Tux**
 Use tux to help with relating your objects and checking attributes.
-To exit tux, type exit
+To exit tux, type exit.

 **6. Binding.Pry**